 “Mom!
 Mom!”
-Alan Jolly and Tom Jolly shouted as they ran around the house looking for their mother Wendy Jolly.
-It’s the weekend and after a day of running around playing with each other, the boys were starting to get hungry.
+Alan and Tom shouted as they ran around the house looking for Wendy Jolly.
+It was the weekend and after a day of running around playing with each other, the boys were starting to get hungry.

-“She’s in the kitchen,” Grandpa Henry said as he passed the boys walking towards the home office, holding a book in his hand.
+“She’s in the kitchen,” Grandpa Henry said as he passed the boys walking to the home office, holding a book in his hand.

 “Thanks Grandpa!”
 The boys replied as they raced each other downstairs.

-When the boys got to the kitchen, their mom Wendy Jolly turned to them with a frown on her face.
-“How many times do I have to ask you boys not to run around in the house?”
+When the boys got to the kitchen, Wendy turned to them with a frown on her face.
+“How many times do I have to ask you boys not to run around inside the house?”
 She asked, wishing that she didn’t have to remind them all the time to walk instead.

 “But mom!”
 Tom said, “we’re starving!”

-“Then you’d have no energy to be running, and therefore should walk,” she replied turning back to the stove where lunch was cooking.
+“Then you would have no energy to be running, and therefore you should walk,” she replied turning back to the stove where lunch was cooking.

 “Could we have a snack?”
 Alan asked cautiously, not wanting to annoy his mother anymore.